Syllabus for MCO-740-OL

-Students will select a topic by the end of Week 1, it must be approved by the course mentor via a Skype discussion within Week 2.
+Students will select a topic early in the course, and, it must be approved by the course mentor via an Edison Live! discussion within Week 3.
 (Note: Once approved, the topic discussion serves as fulfillment of the oral presentation requirement.)

 In addition to the written report itself, the student is required to produce a PowerPoint Presentation that includes images and graphics.
-Using Skype, students will present an oral summary of their report in Week 5 and engage in real-time discussion, thus simulating communication methods used in today’s workplace.
+Using Edison Live, students will present an oral summary of their report in Week 8 and engage in real-time discussion, thus simulating communication methods used in today’s workplace.

 See the Final Project area of the course site for complete details of this assignment.
 The PowerPoint Presentation and the final project will be graded based on rubrics, found in the Rubrics section of the course site.

 Your grade in the course will be determined as follows: